 Experience the travels of an 1850′s runaway slave.
 You’ll move from safe house to safe house with your conductor and meet Harriet Tubman, William Wakeman, a sheriff, and a bounty hunter.
 This extraordinary program is geared to adults and adapted from our highly successful fifth grade program.
 Be prepared for an enlightening experience with some moments of suspense/surprise.

 1 hr.
-15 minute simulation/45 minute wine and cheese reception for all “slaves” who have made it to Canada.
+15 minute simulation/45 minute wine and cheese reception.

 Note: This program is not recommended for people with heart or mobility problems.
 Please dress for the outdoors at dusk.

 Registration is now open to all.
 Register here –>